mariushobbhahn/mariushobbhahn.github.io/_posts/2021-07-25-Against_degrowth.md

 #### ***One last note***

-I would like to thank Mona, Eric and Emil for their in-depth feedback
+I would like to thank Mona, Maria, Eric and Emil for their in-depth feedback

 If you want to get informed about new posts you can <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a> or <a href='http://www.mariushobbhahn.com/subscribe/'>subscribe to my mailing list</a>.